ElectricGun/mily-compiler/README.md

 - Branching (if statements)
 - Functions
 - Static variable typing
+- Strict typing with minimal implicit casting. `int x = 3 / 2` is not allowed, use intdiv instead `int x = 3 // 2`
 - Comments (`/* */` and `/-`)
 - Type casting: (int), (boolean), etc
 - Full operations, such as `(x + y) * 3 - 9 * -z ** 2`